-Please note: We have moved into a brand new, state-of-the-art dental assisting facility in our Ada County Campus Quail Building!
-Come see us in the upcoming fall 2014 semester!
+Come see our new, state-of-the-art dental assisting facility in the Ada County Campus Quail Building!
 We encourage you to submit your Certified Dental Assisting Application at any time throughout the year.
 Once your application has been received, one of our instructors will contact you and set up a time to meet.
 You will be able to ask questions, get program-specific advising, and get started!

 Do you enjoy working with people, have an eye for detail, and want to improve the quality of life for others?
 If so, Certified Dental Assisting may be the career for you.
 As a Certified Dental Assistant, you will have the opportunity to interact with people on a daily basis as you support dentists with various types of patient care, office duties, and laboratory work.
 Training can be completed in just 11 months (contingent on completing clinical hours).